-- 17 Does the child's eczema get infected?
+- Does the child's eczema get infected?
 Does this happen often?
-(See pages 14-15.) - 18 If food is an issue for the child, confirm if the school can provide lunches for children with special dietary requirements.
+(See pages 18-19.) - 19 If food is an issue for the child, confirm if the school can provide lunches for children with special dietary requirements.
 If not, discuss the arrangements for packed lunches.
 Discuss possible implications for things like cookery lessons.
-(See page 7.) - Ask the parents if the child will be participating in PE and swimming lessons and discuss the implications in terms of needing to keep cool, sweat, chlorine, applying emollient and having an eczema-friendly PE kit.
+(See page 7.) - Ask the parents/carers if the child will be participating in PE and swimming lessons and discuss the implications in terms of needing to keep cool, sweat, chlorine, applying emollient and having an eczema-friendly PE kit.
 For example, some children will need to wear trousers rather than shorts to protect their skin from further damage.
-(See pages 6-7.) - 20 If the child's condition or medication or both require sun cream to be applied, ask how this will fit in with their emollient regime, at school, how much should be applied and when and whether the child is able to apply their own sun cream and is comfortable doing so.
-(See pages 9, 11-13.) - 21 Inform the parents of any planned school trips during term time so that they can think about potential issues and solutions in advance. - 22 As parents will worry about bullying, it would help to alleviate their concerns if you can explain the school's approach, so they know in advance the support that is available and how any issues would be addressed. - Ask the parents to keep you informed of any changes in the child's medication, treatment routine, forthcoming medical appointments and any other issues that may have a bearing on their condition.
+(See pages 6-7.) - 21 If the child's condition or medication or both require sunscreen to be applied, ask how this will fit in with their emollient regime at school, how much should be applied and when and whether the child is able to apply their own sunscreen and is comfortable doing so.
+(See pages 9-10, 14-17.) - lnform the parents/carers of any planned school trips during term time so that they can think about potential issues and solutions in advance. - As parents/carers will worry about bullying, it would help to alleviate their concerns if you can explain the school's approach, so they know in advance the support that is available and how any issues would be addressed. - Ask the parents/carers to keep you informed of any changes in the child's medication, treatment routine, forthcoming medical appointments and any other issues that may have a bearing on their condition.